Start Free Pilot

 Performance metrics for object detection are quantitative measures used to assess how accurate the algorithm works in computer vision.
 More specifically, these metrics evaluate the accuracy of detecting, locating, and classifying objects within an image or a video frame.
 This way, object detection evaluation metrics allow us to compare and optimize the performance of different models used for image classification and object detection.

 Object detection metrics are used to assess the model’s predictions by comparing them to the ground truth.
-It consists of the real object locations and classes as labeled by human annotators.
+As explained in our comprehensive data annotation guide, ground truth consists of the real object locations and classes labeled by annotators.
 Therefore, an accuracy metric enables the evaluation of the model’s strengths and weaknesses, so that you can adjust its hyperparameters and decode on the most suitable model for a given computer vision task.

 Exploring Common Object Detection Metrics: Quick Terminology Guide